dolly-parseton/kql-panopticon/README.md

 A terminal-based tool for executing Kusto Query Language (KQL) queries across multiple Azure Log Analytics workspaces concurrently.
 Results are exported to CSV files organized by subscription, workspace, and timestamp.

-> Note: Another one-shot attempt at a CLI/TUI app.
-Might be some bugs but should serve it's purpose.

 ## Features

 - **Multi-workspace querying**: Execute queries across all accessible Log Analytics workspaces in parallel